 Always physically leave earlier than the rest, and arrive fashionably later.
-Your fear of missing out is the exact human nature that makes people overshoot in wanting to be seen and heard by others.
+Any fear you feel of missing out, hints on similar aspects of human nature that make people overshoot in their desire to be seen and heard by others.
 If you feel a fear of missing out creeping in, then you are doing the right thing.
 That feeling is the same one others will feel about you when you leave.
 They will develop a ‘fear’ of missing out on you, and everything that you bring to the social setting that you were in.

-These tactics are seen in any person who holds a position of power, if noticed closely.
-Whether it comes naturally to them or they learn their behaviors on their way to the top, their control of presence is impeccable.
-The one who can control their presence in a way that serves to influence others will place themselves ahead of competition and move closer towards any goals they have set.
+These traits can be studied in any person who holds a position of power, if noticed closely.
+Whether it comes naturally to them or is a product of learned behavior, their control of presence is impeccable.
+The one who can control their presence in a way that serves to influence others will place themselves ahead of competition and move closer toward the more immediate goals they have set.

 There are Levels to Your Presence

-Your presence can also be controlled at a more granular level, or a per-person level.
-You can be available and present to a subgroup of people within your setting and be less available to others.
+Your presence can also be controlled at a more granular, per-person, level.
+You can be available and present toward a subgroup of people within your setting and be less available to others.
 Generally, be less available to people you want to be interested in you.
-It is a little bit counter-intuitive, but you need to be the most available to people who interest you the least.
+It is a little bit counter-intuitive, but this method dictates you to be the most available to people who interest you the least.